jhradilek/emacs-mallard-mode/README.markdown

   </tr>
 </table>

-### Customization Variables
+### Customizing mallard-mode

-**mallard-mode** provides a number of variables that allow you to customize its behavior.
-To edit these customization variables, run the following Emacs command:
+**mallard-mode** provides a number of customizable variables that allow you to adjust its behavior.
+To view or change these variables, run the following Emacs command:

     M-x customize-mode

-Refer to the [GNU Emacs manual](http://www.gnu.org/software/emacs/manual/html_node/emacs/Easy-Customization.html) for more information on how to customize major modes in Emacs.
+The available variables are as follows:

 <table>
   <tr>